Bespoke

-Bespoke (/biˈspoʊk/) describes anything commissioned to a particular specification, altered or tailored to the customs, tastes, or usage of an individual purchaser.
-In contemporary usage, bespoke has become a general marketing and branding concept implying exclusivity and limited runs.
+Bespoke (/biˈspoʊk/) describes any item commissioned to a particular specification, altered or tailored to the customs, tastes, or usage of an individual purchaser.
+In contemporary usage, "bespoke" has become a general marketing and branding concept implying exclusivity and limited runs.

 Origin

-Bespoke is derived from the verb bespeak, meaning to "speak for something".
-The particular meaning of the verb form is first cited from 1583 and given in the Oxford English Dictionary: "to speak for, to arrange for, engage beforehand: to 'order' (goods)."
+Bespoke is derived from the verb "bespeak", meaning to "speak for something".
+The particular meaning of the verb form is first cited from 1583 and given in the Oxford English Dictionary: "to speak for, to arrange for, engage beforehand: to 'order' (goods)".
 The adjective "bespoken" means "ordered, commissioned, arranged for" and is first cited from 1607.
-Originally, the adjective bespoke described tailor-made suits and shoes.
+Originally, the adjective "bespoke" described tailor-made suits and shoes.

 According to Collins English Dictionary, the term was generally British English in 2008.
-American English more commonly uses the word custom instead, as in custom-made, custom car, or custom motorcycle.
-Nevertheless, bespoke has seen increased usage in American English during the 21st century.
+American English more commonly uses the word "custom", instead, as in "custom-made", "custom car", or "custom motorcycle".
+Nevertheless, bespoke has increased in usage in American English during the 21st century.

 History

-The word bespoke is most known for its "centuries-old relationship" with tailor-made suits, but the Oxford English Dictionary also ties the word to shoemaking in the mid-1800s.
+The word "bespoke" is most known for its "centuries-old relationship" with tailor-made suits, but the Oxford English Dictionary also ties the word to shoemaking in the mid-1800s.
 Although it is now used as an adjective, it was originally used as the past participle of bespeak.
-According to a spokesperson for Collins English Dictionary, it later came to mean to discuss, and then to the adjective describing something that was discussed in advance, which is how it came to be associated with tailor-made apparel.
-The word was used as an adjective in A Narrative of the Life of Mrs Charlotte Charke, the 1755 autobiography of the actress Charlotte Charke, which refers to The Beaux' Stratagem as "a bespoke play".
+According to a spokesperson for Collins English Dictionary, it later came to mean "to discuss", and then to the adjective describing something that was "discussed in advance", which is how it came to be associated with tailor-made apparel.
+The word was used as an adjective in A Narrative of the Life of Mrs. Charlotte Charke, the 1755 autobiography of actress Charlotte Charke, which refers to The Beaux' Stratagem as "a bespoke play".
 After that, the adjective was generally associated with men's tailor-made suits.

 Before about the 19th century, most clothing was made to measure, or bespoke, whether made by professional tailors or dressmakers, or as often, at home.
 The same applied to many other types of goods.
-With the advent of industrialised ready to wear clothing, bespoke became largely restricted to the top end of the market, and is now normally considerably more expensive, at least in developed countries.
+With the advent of industrialised ready-to-wear clothing, bespoke became largely restricted to the top end of the market and is now normally considerably more expensive, at least in developed countries.

-At some point after that, the word bespoke came to be applied to more than tailoring, although it is unclear exactly when.
-Mark-Evan Blackman of the Fashion Institute of Technology in New York told The Wall Street Journal in 2012 that the "bespoke proliferation may be tied to young Hollywood types becoming enamored with custom suits about a decade ago".
-The Wall Street Journal article said that "language purists" were not happy, while suit makers said the word had been "bastardized".
+At some point after that, the word "bespoke" came to be applied to more than tailoring, although exactly when is unclear.
+Mark-Evan Blackman of the Fashion Institute of Technology in New York City told The Wall Street Journal in 2012 that the "bespoke proliferation may be tied to young Hollywood types becoming enamored with custom suits about a decade ago".
+The Wall Street Journal article said that "language purists" were not happy, while suitmakers said the word had been "bastardized".